theinterned/theinterned.net/README.md

 $ npm run deploy                # Deploys the project to GitHub Pages
 ```

+The static build is pushed to the https://github.com/theinterned/theinterned.github.io repo where it is hosted as a Github page.

 Alternatively, you can build a production release to manually deploy to S3, Firebase, Netlify, and other static hosts.
 Simply run the command below and copy the generated `build` folder to your static host.

 ```shell